yontalane/UnityPackages/Packages/com.def.menus/README.md

 ### Roadmap

+* Confirm that MenuNavigationOverride works in both directions.
 * Don't require the PlayerInput component.
+* Allow for non-vertical orientation.
 * Confirm that DEF.Menus plays nice with DEF.Dialog.
 * Add an intuitive, custom editor for MenuManager.